orange-cloudfoundry/cf-ops-automation/Readme.md

 See [status](docs/work-in-progress.md) as well as git hub issues.

+# Credits

+This repo was inspired by great work shared in https://github.com/alphagov/paas-cf

 # FAQ

 ## How to initialize a new bosh deployment template ?